 For instance, if you know that you're not going to let your days run over anymore, you might stop holding meetings that aren't really productive for you or your team.
 Not only will this discipline make you more organized at work, but it could also spill over into your personal life so that you're better at getting things done at home.

-What's more, if you leave work on time every day, it means that you get more time to do the things that you need to do each day that contribute to your productivity and wellness - like sleep, relax, and even exercise.
+What's more, if you leave work on time every day, it means that you get more time to do the things that you need to do each day that contribute to your productivity and wellness - like sleep, relaxation, and even exercise.

 While anyone can benefit from pushing themselves to leave the office on time each day, it can be particularly beneficial for managers to commit to a solid schedule.
 After all, if you're responsible for leading an entire team every day, they'll be looking to you for an example of how they should behave.
 If you're at work every hour of the day, then your employees are going to feel pressured to be there too - regardless of what you might tell them.